-17 Not all the maintained capacity is used, however.
+20 Not all the maintained capacity is used, however.
 For instance, oil power capacities are maintained in all countries under A2, but only used in one country.

-18 Both total production and the average price increase marginally, which may seem inconsistent.
+21 Both total production, and hence consumption, and the average price increase marginally, which may seem inconsistent as demand functions are the same across scenarios.
 The explanation is that the average price is a weighted average over four time periods and 16 regions.
 Thus, the price falls in some periods/regions and increases in other periods/regions.